 Some extra self-care that can help – there are some self-care habits that can also help you manage your acne.
-It is recommended to do the following:
+It’s recommended to:

-- Don’t wash your skin more than twice a day – excessive washing can aggravate active acne or irritate the skin further
+- avoid washing your skin more than twice a day – excessive washing can aggravate active acne or irritate the skin further

-- Use a mild soap or cleanser and lukewarm water – very hot or cold water may worsen your acne
+- use a mild soap or cleanser and lukewarm water – very hot or cold water may make your acne worse

-- Do not use vigorous scrubbing when washing acne-affected skin; the use of abrasive soaps, cleansing granules, astringents or exfoliating agents are not recommended (use your fingers or a soft wash-cloth instead)
+- avoid vigorous scrubbing when you’re washing acne-affected skin.
+Using abrasive soaps, cleansing granules, astringents, or exfoliating agents is not recommended (use your fingers or a soft wash-cloth instead)

-- Do not scrub or pick at the acne as this can worsen your condition.
-You should not attempt to ‘clean’ blackheads as this can worsen you chances of scarring
+- avoid scrubbing or picking at the acne as this can make your condition worse.
+You should not attempt to ‘clean’ blackheads as this can increase your chances of scarring

-- Avoid using ointment or oil rich creams as these can clog your pores.
-Use a fragrance-free, water-based emollient instead if you are experiencing dry skin
+- avoid using ointment or oil-rich creams, as these can clog your pores.
+Instead, use a fragrance-free, water-based moisturiser if you’re experiencing dry skin